p-ranav/cppgit2/README.md

 ### Initialize a new repository (`git init`)

 To initialize a new repository, simply call `repository::init`.
-If you want to create a bare repository, set the second argument to `true`.

 ```cpp
 #include <cppgit2/repository.hpp>